10 Ways to Make Your First Weeks Count

 How do I schedule an appointment with my academic advisor?
 When is the add/drop deadline?
 Where can I buy used books?

 - Meet your professors.
-Meet with each of your professors to talk about his/her class.
+Meet with each of your professors to talk about their class.
 Bring along the syllabus and write down any questions.
 If your professor knows you as a person and not just a sleepy-eyed face in the crowd, you won’t be known as an “average student” throughout the semester and throughout your college career.

 - Take some time for yourself.
 Take a walk, relax, exercise, or listen to your favorite music.
 The first few weeks of college can be very stressful and you need to recharge your batteries.